 27-year-old diver dies after accident in waters off Pulau Sebarok

-SINGAPORE: A 27-year-old diver died while on the job in the waters off Pulau Sebarok on Saturday afternoon (Jun 23).
+SINGAPORE: A 27-year-old commercial diver died after he was struck by a concrete pile while working in the waters off Pulau Sebarok on Saturday afternoon (Jun 23).

+Mohamed Firdaus was working as a commercial diver for Marine Diving & Engineering (MDE), which specialises in underwater services including marine and underwater construction.

+On the day of the accident, Firdaus was working on a project developed by Vopak Terminals Singapore on Pulau Sebarok’s Jetty 2.
+The project's occupier is HSL Constructor, which had engaged MDE for the project.

 Pulau Sebarok is an oil storage and refueling port at one of the southern islands of Singapore.